New York Water Taxi: Vessels

 New York Water Taxi operates a fleet of 10 vessels of two classes.
 The 67.1 ft Ed Rogowsky, Gene Flatow, Marian S Heiskell, Sam Holmes, and Seymour B. Durst vessels were designed by Incat Crowther of Sydney, Australia and built from 2005 to 2008 by Gladding-Hearn Shipbuilding, and are capable of carrying up to 149 passengers at a speed of 28 knots.
 The 53.3 ft Curt Berger, John Keith, Michael Mann, Mickey Murphy, and Schuyler Meyer Jr. were designed by Nigel Gee of Southampton, England and were built from 2002 to 2003 by Robert E. Derecktor Connecticut Shipyards, LLC, and are capable of carrying up to 74 passengers at 24 knots.

 Services

-The New York Water Taxi offers a variety of services, including a day pass that travels around Lower Manhattan and Dumbo, which includes admission to the National September 11 Memorial & Museum.
-The company also operated a shuttle service from Pier 11/Wall Street to the IKEA superstore and Fairway Market, both located in Red Hook, Brooklyn; this service was branded as the "Ikea Express Shuttle."
-The Ikea Shuttle is now operated on weekends only by NY Waterway.
+The New York Water Taxi can be chartered for trips around New York City and New Jersey.
+In addition, the company operates an employee shuttle for NYU Langone Health that runs between the East 34th Street Ferry Landing and the Brooklyn Army Terminal, providing a connection between NYU Langone's academic medical center in Manhattan and NYU Langone Hospital – Brooklyn.
+New York Water Taxi also operated a shuttle service from Pier 11/Wall Street to the IKEA superstore and Fairway Market, both located in Red Hook, Brooklyn; this service, branded as the "Ikea Express Shuttle", is now operated on weekends only by NY Waterway.
 Another service, the Statue by Night cruise, travels along the East River and around New York Harbor.
+Seasonal cruises include Fall Foliage, Audubon Winter and Summer EcoCruises, and New Year's Eve Family Cruises.

-Seasonal cruises include Fall Foliage, Audubon Winter and Summer EcoCruises, and New Year’s Eve Family Cruises.
+The New York Water Taxi also sells a day pass that travels around Lower Manhattan and Dumbo, which includes admission to the National September 11 Memorial & Museum.